-This assessment reviews the safety of Polyhydroxystearic Acid, Poly(3-Hydroxyoctanoic Acid) and Polylactic Acid as used in cosmetic formulations.
+The Panel assessed the safety of Polyhydroxystearic Acid, Poly(3-Hydroxyoctanoic Acid) and Polylactic Acid as used in cosmetic formulations.
 The Panel reviewed the available data and concluded that these 3 ingredients are safe in cosmetics in the present practices of use and concentration described in this safety assessment.

-The Panel discussed that these are large molecules that are not likely to be absorbed.
-The Panel also noted that while the monomers used to make these ingredients are of different sizes and connectivities, the resulting polymers would be very similar in structural features.
-Additionally, the Panel considered their prior safety determinations of the corresponding monomers of these ingredients.
-These monomers would be the primary impurities and decomposition products of oligomers, including dimers and trimers, present in these polymers.
-In the Panel's prior assessments of these monomers, the safety of those ingredients was determined at higher concentrations than would be possible with the use of these polymers.
+The Panel discussed that these ingredients are large molecules that are not likely to be absorbed.
+The Panel stated that while the monomers used to make these ingredients are of different sizes and can polymerize into different physical forms (i.e., liquids or solids), the structural connectivity and features of the resulting polymers would be very similar.
+Additionally, the Panel noted these monomers would be the primary impurities and decomposition products of oligomers (including dimers and trimers) present in these polymers.
+The Panel considered its prior safety determinations of the corresponding monomers of these ingredients, in which they had reviewed safety at concentrations that were much higher than those reported for the polymers reviewed in this assessment.
 Thus, it was determined that the safety profile of these polymeric ingredients would not differ from that of the monomers.

 The Panel noted the lack of systemic toxicity data, including a lack of developmental and reproductive toxicity and carcinogenicity data.
-However, concerns regarding systemic toxicity of these ingredients were mitigated by the approved use in food contact materials, multiple FDA-approved uses of Polylactic Acid in medical devices, the existing 2019 ASTM

-International standard for the use of amorphous Polylactic Acid in surgical implants, the very low likelihood of absorption, and the safety of the monomers used to manufacture these ingredients.
+However, concerns regarding systemic toxicity of these ingredients were mitigated by the approved use in food contact materials, multiple FDA-approved uses of Polylactic Acid in medical devices, the existing 2019 ASTM International standard for the use of amorphous Polylactic Acid in surgical implants, the very low likelihood of absorption, and the safety of the monomers used to manufacture these ingredients.